beckqing/personal-site/posts/first-art-fair.md

 ---
-title: "notes from my first art fair season"
+title: "my first art fair season"
 metaDescription: Reflecting on what went well and what I would do differently
 date: 2023-01-22
 author: Beck Qing